latentflip/track-your-damn-time/README.md

 ![](https://i.cloudup.com/gyb_fTR0Ep-3000x3000.png)

+It starts 3 days ago, ignores weekends, and will only ask you what you did _today_ after 4pm.

 It stores the information in simple text files, and I can see the full list with `track-your-damn-time log`.

 ## Installation